NickMcConnell/AngbandPlus/O-readme.txt

      Oangband 0.5.1 was producing in collaboration between Leon Marrick and Bahman Rabii.

-     Expect another full version (more than bug-fixes) in late 2001.
+     Expect another version (more than bug-fixes) in late 2001.

 Bahman Rabii